MadeByPug/Panels.io/README.md

 TIPS:

-Tested on Chrome/Safari/FF.
-Works on later IE versions, but fixed nav only slides correctly on IE10+.
+Tested on desktop and mobile versions of Chrome/Safari/FF.
+Works on later IE versions, but fixed nav only slides on IE10+.

 DEMO:

-Currently implement on http://presentation.io with full responsive design
+Currently implemented on http://presentation.io with full responsive design